The-Lone-Druid/kharcha/wiki/features.md

 ## 📱 Responsive Design

-Kharcha works beautifully on all devices.
+Kharcha works beautifully on all devices and is installable as a PWA.

 **Supported Platforms:**